-MFWP, CSKT, NPT, CTUIR, Yakama Nation, SBT, and Blackfeet Nation will document the numbers and locations of bison (by age and sex) harvested in each hunting area.
+MFWP, CSKT, NPT, CTUIR, Yakama Nation, SBT, Blackfeet Nation, and Northern Arapaho will document the numbers and locations of bison (by age and sex) harvested in each hunting area.
+Each hunt agency will assign one representative with an alternate to attend and report harvest results on the weekly hunt calls.
+Each representative is to follow up with Montana Fish, Wildlife & Parks to assure all bison harvests are reported accurately, in accordance to the animal's age class, sex and hunt location.
 This information will be reported to MFWP in a timely manner (e.g., weekly) for compilation and dissemination to the IBMP partners for consideration prior to future bison management activities (e.g., capture and culling).
 MFWP and the MDOL will conduct an evaluation of the state-regulated bison hunt at the conclusion of the season and propose adjustments to future bison hunts, as necessary.
 Recommended adjustments will be discussed with the treaty tribes.
 These tribal entities and MFWP will coordinate with the USFS to explore recommendations for accommodating hunting within appropriate additional areas where bison are tolerated that could accommodate additional bison hunting opportunities.